dfinity/portal/docs/tutorials/hackathon-prep-guide/4-exploring-the-frontend.md

 }
 ```

+You can learn more about CSS [here](https://www.w3schools.com/css/).

-Then, the `src/index.html` file by default contains the following content, which refers to the `src/main.tsx` file:
+Then, the `src/index.html` file by default contains the following content, which imports and refers to the `src/main.tsx` file:

 ```html
 <!DOCTYPE html>